 Broadly speaking, our aim is to investigate the geometry of the space of shapes (corresponding to characteristic-function densities), focusing on the geodesics for shape distance and the corresponding distance induced by \eqref{d:ds}.
 Studies of this type have been carried out by many other authors, as will be discussed in subsection~\ref{ss:shapespace}.

-One issue about which we have little to say is that of geodesic completeness, which corresponds here to global existence in time for weak solutions of the free-boundary Euler equations.
-In addition to other well-known difficulties for Euler equations, here there arise further thorny problems such as collisions of fluid droplets, for example.
+One issue about which we have little to say is that of geodesic completeness, in the sense this term is used in differential geometry.
+Here this concept corresponds to global existence in time for weak solutions of the free-boundary Euler equations.
+But in addition to other well-known difficulties for Euler equations, in the present situation there arise further thorny problems, such as collisions of fluid droplets, for example.

-\textit{Geodesic connections.} Our first results instead address the question of determining which targets and sources are connected by geodesics for shape distance, and how these relate to \eqref{d:ds}.
-The general question of determining all exact connections is an interesting one that seems difficult to answer.
+\textit{Geodesics between shapes.} Our principal results instead address the question of determining which targets and sources are connected by geodesics for shape distance, and how these relate to the infimization in \eqref{d:ds}.
+The general question of determining all exact connecting critical paths is an interesting one that seems difficult to answer.
 In regard to a related question in a space of smooth enough volume-preserving diffeomorphisms of a fixed manifold, Ebin and Marsden in \cite[15.2(vii)]{EbinMarsden} established a covering theorem showing that the geodesic flow starting from the identity diffeomorphism covers a full neighborhood.
-By contrast, what our first result will show essentially is that for an arbitrary bounded open source domain $\Omega_0$, targets for shape-distance geodesics are globally dense in the `manifold' of bounded open sets of the same volume.
-The idea is that it is possible to construct geodesics comprised of disjoint microdroplets (which we call \emph{Euler sprays}) that approximately reach an arbitrarily specified $\Omega_1$ as closely as desired in terms of an optimal-transport distance.
+By contrast, what our first result will show is that for an arbitrary bounded open source domain $\Omega_0$, targets for shape-distance geodesics are globally dense in the `manifold' of bounded open sets of the same volume.
+The idea is to construct geodesics comprised of tiny disjoint droplets (which we call \emph{Euler sprays}) that approximately reach an arbitrarily specified $\Omega_1$ as closely as desired in terms of an optimal-transport distance.

 Below, it is convenient to denote the distance between two bounded measurable sets $\Omega_0$, $\Omega_1$ that is induced by Wasserstein distance by the overloaded notation

 and similarly with $L^p$-Wasserstein distance $d_p$ for any value of $p\in[1,\infty]$. \begin{theorem} Let $\Omega_0$, $\Omega_1$ be any pair of bounded open sets in $\R^d$ with equal volume.
 Then for any $\eps>0$, there is an Euler spray which transports the source $\Omega_0$ (up to a null set) to a target $\Omega_1^\eps$ satisfying $d_\infty(\Omega_1,\Omega_1^\eps)<\eps$.
 The action ${\mathcal A}^\eps$ of the spray satisfies